Declan-Kurant/Wheeled-Rider/README.md

 This is a forum for aficionados of wheeled vehicles to discuss their passion.

 ## To Use
-To participate, simply make an account, click on a vehicle image, and begin participating in discussion.
+To participate, simply make an account, click on a vehicle image, and begin posting your controversial opinions.

 ### Brief Example